 What is voluntourism?

 Voluntourism is, in essence, traveling with a purpose.
 The term isn’t that much used here in the Philippines, where “outreach” is much more common.
-As said above, Hali and I are part of a group called Alon ng Pag-asa, and we’re a small community of local backpackers that organizes outreach events in different provinces in the Philippines.
+As said above, Hali and I are part of a group called Alon ng Pag-asa.
+It’s a small community of local backpackers that organizes outreach events in different provinces in the Philippines.
+For about 2 years, we’d been blogging about our trips here.
+Specifically, we’d been to Jomalig Island in Quezon Province, Sorsogon and Siargao.

 What’s in it for you?
 Why should you try joining a voluntourism trip?

 Oh, there are so many reasons.
-It’s budget friendly, it’s an opportunity for you to really discover places.
+It’s budget friendly, it’s an opportunity for you to explore beyond the usual tourist stops.

 Personally, I find it very fulfilling and I know that most of my fellow volunteers feel the same way.
 It’s my own way of giving back.
 I also found a family with Alon ng Pag-asa… We do more than just plan for outreach events.
-We also meet up to watch movies, food trip and whatnot.
+We also meet up to watch movies, food trip and other casual activities.

-Tom has an insightful answer to this, especially to foreign travelers: it’s a way to have a real, authentic experience, a way to immerse in cultures that isn’t offered in regular travel agencies.
+Tom has an insightful answer to this as well.
+This is what he says, especially to foreign travelers: it’s a way to have a real, authentic experience, a way to immerse in cultures that isn’t offered in regular travel agencies.

 What challenges have you encountered so far?
 What do people need to know about?